Skip to content

 ZFS Dataset recordsize compression sync Purpose

-{dataset}/archive 128K zstd disabled Content-addressed file storage
+{dataset}/archive 128K zstd-9 standard Content-addressed file storage (mixed-entropy blobs)

 Mountpoint Ownership